cloudscribe/cloudscribe.Web.Navigation/README.md

     @using cloudscribe.Web.Navigation

-You also need an xml file to define the navigation nodes.
+You also need an navigation.xml file to define the navigation nodes.
 This can go in the root folder of your web app (not in wwwroot)

     <?xml version="1.0" encoding="utf-16"?>
     <NavNode key="Home" parentKey="RootNode" controller="Home" action="Index" text="Home" isRootNode="true">